 Roasted Hubbard squash drizzled with a pomegranate maple glaze is a delicious fall side dish that is perfect for your holiday table.
-Squash lovers, try this stuffed Hubbard squash for a hearty and healthy weeknight dinner.
+Available from early fall through early winter, now is the perfect time to try all of your favorite Hubbard squash recipes.

 Looking for a new way to serve seasonal squash?
 This Hubbard squash is roasted in the oven, then drizzled with a sweet-tart glaze.